evacchi/evacchi.github.io/_posts/2021-10-12-learn-you-an-actor-system-java-17-switch-expressions.md

 This allows you to match against **sealed hierarchies** of types, and even avoid pattern matching entirely in some cases.

-Next time, we will see how to write a tiny chat server with its corresponding client, and run it through JBang; but in the final post, I will publish a follow-up to this blog post with an **updated, typed version**  of this tiny actor runtime, where, instead of:
+[Next time, we will see how to write a tiny chat server with its corresponding client, and run it through JBang][part2]; but in the final post, I will publish a follow-up to this blog post with an **updated, typed version**  of this tiny actor runtime, where, instead of:

 ```java
 interface Behavior extends Function<Object, Effect> {}